Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Extending ChASE to pseudo-hermitian Hamiltonians

-We indicate with $\mu_1$, $\mu_{\nevex}$ and $\mu_n$ the estimates of eigenvalues $\lambda_1$, $\lambda_{\nevex}$ and $\lambda_n$ of $H$.
-These estimates provide initial spectral bounds for the filtering and iteration steps, which relies on a few Lanczos iterations that must be adapted for the pseudo-hermitian case.
-One simple approach, proposed in \cite{gruning_implementation_2011}, is to flip the sign of the lower part of the vectors after matrix-vector product to emulate the multiplication by the $S$ matrix in \eqref{introduction::pseudo_hermitian_condition}.
-More advanced variants \cite{alvarruiz_variants_2025, milev_performances_2025} improve numerical stability, but since our Lanczos stage only generates rough eigenvalue estimates, we adopt the simpler method \cite{gruning_implementation_2011}.
-Moreover, in some cases, it may be beneficial to slightly overestimate the magnitude of $\lambda_{\nevex}$ and $\lambda_n$ thereby widening the filtering interval and ensuring that undesired eigenvectors are sufficiently damped. \\\\ In addition, the eigenvalues of $H$ are real and occur in symmetric opposite (positive–negative) pairs with respect to the zero (Figure \ref{fig:definite_field_of_values}).
-To preserve the symmetry in the spectral density, we use an even number of Lanczos iteration, \rw{set $\mu_n = -\mu_1$}, and integrate the spectral density over the negative axis only \rw{to determine $\mu_{\nevex}$}. \EDdone{Isn't the integral over the spectral density used to find $\mu_{\nevex}$?
-The way you wrote it here sounds like such integration is used to find $\mu_n$} \\\\ During ChASE iterations, \rw{$\mu_{\nevex}$ is updated from the largest non-converged Ritz values}.
-This gradually narrows the filtering interval, focusing the search space on the target portion of the spectrum. \EDdone{I am not sure it is clear how then $\mu_1$ and $\mu_{\nevex}$ are computed here.} An alternative strategy could use a power method to estimate $\lambda_1$ and set $\mu_{\nevex} = 0.0$ initially, letting these values adjust during iterations.
+The parameters $\mu_1$ and $\mu_n$ are chosen respectively as the approximate eigenvalues of $H$ with the smallest and largest magnitude, while $\mu_{\nevex}$ is obtained by integrating the spectral density only over the positive axis.
+During ChASE iterations, $\mu_{\nevex}$ is updated from the largest non-converged positive Ritz value.
+This gradually narrows the filtering interval, focusing the search space on the target portion of the spectrum. \OLD{An alternative strategy could use a power method to estimate $\lambda_1$ and set $\mu_{\nevex} = 0.0$ initially, letting these values adjust during iterations.
 However, since the computational cost is dominated by the Chebyshev filter and the Rayleigh-Ritz procedure, investing slightly more in the initial Lanczos setup is preferable, as it improves the starting interval and can reduce the total number of iterations.
-This is the approach adopted here.
+This is our method of choice.}